-Dr. Glimcher is a Fellow of the American Academy of Arts and Sciences, a Member of the National Academy of Medicine and a Member of the National Academy of Sciences.
-She sits on the Board of Trustees of the Parker Institute for Cancer Immunotherapy and
+Dr. Glimcher is a Member of the National Academy of Sciences, a Fellow of the American Academy of Arts and Sciences, a Member of the American Philosophical Society, a Member of the National Academy of Medicine, and the former President of the American

-A magna cum laude graduate of Radcliffe College with an MD degree cum laude from Harvard Medical School.
+Dr. Glimcher is a magna cum laude graduate of Radcliffe College, and holds an MD degree cum laude from Harvard Medical School.